-- You had direct physical contact with the person (hugged or kissed them).
+- You had direct physical contact with someone who has COVID-19 (hugged or kissed them).

-Infected people can spread COVID-19 starting 48 hours (or two days) before they have symptoms or test positive.
-Inform everyone sooner than later to help prevent further transmission.
+Tell those with who you were in contact that they were possibly exposed to COVID-19.
+People who are infected can spread COVID-19 starting 48 hours (or two days) before they have symptoms or test positive.
+Let everyone sooner than later to help prevent further transmission.

-If you live alone, it can be tough to stay put if you don’t have help.
-But these tips can help you stay safe and keep you from spreading the virus.
+If you live alone, it can be tough to stay put when you don’t have anyone to help you.
+These tips can help you stay safe and keep you from spreading the virus: